 During that same attack a six-year-old boy was killed.

 These recent dog attacks raise concerns regarding Georgia dog owner liability and what can be done to protect small children from similar attacks.
+Let a top dog bite lawyer in Atlanta explain.

 Dog Bite Statistics